About This Very Small Batch Strawberry Cake

 Then, make the strawberry buttercream frosting:

-- Prep your ingredients for the strawberry buttercream frosting.
+- Prep your ingredients for the frosting.
 (Prep Time: 5 minutes)

 Sheet cakes are my favorite type of cake to make because they are so fast and easy to assemble!
 Simply scoop the frosting on top of the cooled cake and use an offset spatula to swoop and swirl it around on top of the cake.
 Don’t forget to garnish with fresh strawberries!